Mc-Zen/quill/src/tequila-impl.typ

 /// - n (auto, int): Number of qubits.
 Can be inferred automatically.
 /// - x (int): Determines at which column the subcircuit will be put in the circuit.
 /// - y (int): Determines at which row the subcircuit will be put in the circuit.
-/// - invert (boolean): If set to `true`, the circuit will be inverted, i.e., a circuit for
+/// - invert (bool): If set to `true`, the circuit will be inverted, i.e., a circuit for
 ///     "uncomputing" the corresponding graph state.
 /// ..edges (array):
 #let graph-state(